 1. Loosen off the retention system and place the helmet on your head.

 2. The correct position of the helmet is just out of your eye line, not touching your eyebrows.
 Make sure the helmet is not leaning forward too much, as it can block your sight.
-The helmet should also not sit too much backward, because then it will not protect against frontal impacts.
-See the below pictures for reference.
+The helmet should also not sit too far back as it will not protect against frontal impacts.
+Here are some reference diagrams:

-3. Tighten up the retention system by turning the adjustment knob on the back until the helmet feels snug.
+3. Tighten up the retention system by turning the adjustment knob clockwise until the helmet feels snug.

 Adjust the straps